mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="vacuum_cleanup_index_scale_factor"></a>vacuum_cleanup_index_scale_factor

 Specifies the fraction of the total number of heap tuples counted in the previous statistics collection that can be inserted without incurring an index scan at the `VACUUM` cleanup stage.
 The purpose of this parameter is to minimize unnecessary vacuum index scans.
 This setting currently applies to B-tree indexes only.
+When its value is 0, `VACUUM` cleanup never skips index scans.

+If no tuples were deleted from the heap, B-tree indexes are still scanned at the `VACUUM` cleanup stage when at least one of the following conditions is met: the index statistics are stale, or the index contains deleted pages that can be recycled during cleanup.
+Index statistics are considered to be stale if the number of newly inserted tuples exceeds the `vacuum_cleanup_index_scale_factor` fraction of the total number of heap tuples detected by the previous statistics collection.
+The total number of heap tuples is stored in the index meta-page.
+Note that the meta-page does not include this data until `VACUUM` finds no dead tuples, so B-tree index scan at the cleanup stage can only be skipped if the second and subsequent `VACUUM` cycles detect no dead tuples.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|